-Homa T. Nasab is an American curator, producer & filmmaker who divides her time between NYC, Boston, Atlanta, Los Angeles and South Florida.
+Homa TAJ Nasab is an American curator, producer & filmmaker who divides her time between NYC, Boston, Atlanta, Los Angeles and South Florida.

-Nasab is writing and producing a web series on visual arts & their patronage entitled Muse’N LA.
-She will make her feature film directorial debut in 2014.
+Homa is also writing and producing a web series on visual arts & their patronage entitled Muse’N LA.

-In late Spring 2014, Nasab will serve as a judge at The International Video Dance Festival of Burgundy (France), in Spring 2014.
+In late Spring 2014, Homa will serve as a judge at The International Video Dance Festival of Burgundy (France), in Spring 2014.

 Have visited, studied & compiled a photographic archive of some fifteen thousand photographs from more than two thousand museums & art galleries in the United States, Western Europe & the Middle East, including: France, Germany, Great Britain, Ireland, Iran, The Netherlands, Sweden, Switzerland and the United States… among other places.